Harayku/Harayku/README.md

 - 👋 Hi, I’m @Harayku
 - 👀 I’m interested in All Tech Field
-- 🌱 I’m currently learning C#, Data Structure and Algorithm
+- 🌱 I’m currently learning C#, Data Structure and Algorithm, Networking
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Discord Harayku#harayku
 - 😄 Pronouns: Skibid Dragon